 By understanding the neuromatrix theory, therapists should be able to weave an updated narrative behind their hands-on work, recognize other factors other than “pushing skin” or stretching muscles, and question the traditional models and narratives that were taught in their early education.

 What is the neuromatrix theory of pain?

-While the gate control theory of pain is the first pain theory that shifts the focus away from the peripheral nerves and toward the spinal cord and the brain, it is still heavily based on biology with the sprinkle of psychology.
-The neuromatrix theory attempts to fill in gaps that the gate control theory could not fulfill.
+While the gate control theory of pain is the first pain theory that shifts the focus away from the peripheral nerves and toward the spinal cord and the brain, it’s still heavily based on biology with the sprinkle of psychology.
+The neuromatrix theory attempts to fill in gaps that the gate control theory couldn’t fulfill.